Hazelfire/thesis/index.md

 Coq is another popular ITP that also supports a dependent type system.
 It's based on the Calculus of (Co)Inductive Constructions, which was designed specifically for Coq.
-Coq has been used to prove the four colour theorem, and create the Compcert certified C compiler.
+Coq has been used to prove the four colour theorem, and create the CompCert certified C compiler.

 #### Matita